j-sulliman/j-sulliman.github.io/_posts/2021-04-26-Part 1 [Intro] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 ```
 We'll begin working with controller APIs, making requests, parsing responses, ingesting into our database and generating visualisations in the next update.

+In team meantime - checkout DevNet if you haven't already.
+I re-use a lot of the code and examples shared in the [DevNet Learning Tracks](https://developer.cisco.com/startnow/)

 1. [x] This post - Introduction and Initial Setup
 1. [ ] Next - Cisco Meraki Dashboard